ferasaljoudi/Capstone/README.md

 </div>
 <br>

-- We are developing a driver detection system that alerts when it detects eye closure to prevent drowsiness-related accidents.
+- We are developing a driver detection system that alerts when it detects drowsiness signs to prevent drowsiness-related accidents.
-- The system uses a camera and a machine learning model running on a Raspberry Pi 5 to monitor the driver’s eye activity in real-time.
+- The system uses a camera and a real-time face and eye tracking algorithm (MediaPipe) running on a Raspberry Pi 5 to monitor the driver’s face activity.
 - The main goal behind our project is to enhance road safety by offering an affordable, offline solution that reduces accidents caused by drowsy driving.
 - Unlike detection systems in expensive high-end cars, our solution is `affordable`, `standalone`, works `offline`, and can be installed in any vehicle, making it more accessible to a broader audience.